ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Send an 'I' to display the latest's settings

 ## R Reset settings <br>
-R will set all preferences to default settings and clears the SSID and password.
+R will set all preferences to default settings.
+The SSID and password, timezone, the LED-strip type and use a rotary will be kept.<br>
+RRR will clear SSID, password, set Time zone to Amsterdam (CET-1) and turn WIFI, NTP and BLE on.<br>
+RRRRR is a total reset

 ## U Demo mode (msec) (U200)
 Enter U followed with the duration of a second in milli seconds.
 M200 (200 milli second) will speed up the clock 5 times.
 Sending an U will turn off the demo mode.

+## Y Play lights
+To test the functionality of the LEDs

 ## Light intensity (1-250)
 S=Slope L=Min M=Max (S100 L5 M200)